feathersjs/docs/guides/advanced/using-a-view-engine.md

 Since Feathers is just an extension of Express it's really simple to render templated views on the server with data from your Feathers services.
 There are a few different ways that you can structure your app so this guide will show you 3 typical ways you might have your Feathers app organized.

-You can see a basic working example [here](https://github.com/feathersjs/feathers-demos/).

 ## A Single "Monolithic" App

 You probably already know that when you register a Feathers service, Feathers creates RESTful endpoints for that service automatically.
 Well, really those are just Express routes, so you can define your own as well.